chem-274-A-master/problem-set-5/assignment.md

 In this repo is a file `mcsim_cpp.cpp` which contains code for the `mcscim` package from the bootcamp.
 Using `gprof`, profile this code and include the output in a file in this repo.
-Also, include anything you find surprising or interesting.
+Iinclude anything you find surprising or interesting.
 Put this information into the README.

 Do the above for two optimzation levels - `-O0` and `-O3`.
 Is there anything